 |Where Do You Find It?||Buy a kit online.
 Bathworks sells a good, all-inclusive kit for under $100.
 Rustoleum's Tub and Tile Refinishing Kit is about a quarter of the cost of Bathworks and contains only the essential ingredient--the acrylic-epoxy coating.||Miracle Method is the most widely recognized national brand.
 Permaglaze is another big brand, with about half the franchisees as Miracle Method.
 As this is a highly competitive market, you can also find good independent refinishers.|

 |Best Points||Cost savings and avoidance of work crews coming in your home.||Avoidance of fumes and mess.
 Better surface prep than you probably can do.|

 |Worst Points||Difficult job to do with uncertain results.
 If you don't prep the surface adequately, the longevity of your finished job will be highly compromised.||If you're paying this much to re-paint a bathtub, should you pay more and just get a whole new one?|

 |Longevity||About 2 years.||Predicted to last 5 years or more.
 Miracle Method says 10-15 years.
 In our experience, a pro-finished tub lasted 3 1/2 years, though abrasive cleaners were used on it.|

 |Cost||About $100||$425 and up|

 If it's done in your home, why can't you do it?
-There was a time I never would have considered do-it-yourself tub refinishing.
-Having tried it once and gotten satisfactory--though not spectacular--results, I felt it was a worthy competitor to professional tub refinishing, but only when cost is factored in.
+There was a time we never would have considered do-it-yourself tub refinishing.
+Having tried it once and gotten satisfactory--though not spectacular--results, we felt it was a worthy competitor to professional tub refinishing but only when cost is factored in.

 If cost were not an issue, professional refinishing will produce superior results.
 The work is far more pain-staking than you might imagine, with surface prep comprising about 75% of the project.